Merkov77/Dantejsr/readme.md

 So only we will have to think about something, to create, to lay plans, to encourage, and to add events interconnected between components HTML isolated, each one with your properties.

-In order to lay plans you can use properties style, className, cheer up and events.
-For the logical part and additional functions to the design, the events in themselves are the required property.
-From here you are free to place the properties that you desire, for instance, if it is about an image, src, or of one to, href, etc.
+To design you can use style properties, className, animate and events.
+For the logical part and additional functions to the design, the events themselves are the required property.
+From here you can put the properties you want, for example, if it is an image, src or one, href, etc.

 USE

-If you unload and you install the intervening module npm, you owe enrutar his index.html to the code base of dantejsr.
+If you download and install the npm intervening module, you must route its index.html to the dantejsr code base.

-If you use cdn, you should simply place unpkg's script below the structure general web.
-You need to have a root like class compulsorily or go, there should be a main div where all your application is contained to be able to use this module, otherwise there will be conflict.
+If you use cdn, you simply need to put the unpkg script below the general web structure.
+It must have a root as a class or id, there must be a main div where it contains all your application to be able to use this module, otherwise there will be conflict.

 Example: